What is Hybrid Mobile App Development?

 Additionally, both Cordova and Capacitor have a plugin system that allows you to extend beyond the limitations of the ‘browser’ and access the full suite of capabilities of a user’s mobile device.
 So, if you wanted to use TouchID on an iOS device as a login option, or wanted to connect to a Bluetooth device, this can be easily done by installing a plugin.
 These plugins are created by a wide range of developers and many are actively supported.
 Ionic even offers a complete ecosystem of supported plugins as part of its Enterprise solution.
 So, the limitations of a web-only application are easily overcome, allowing your application to have parity with native applications in their features.

 However, there are some drawbacks with this option.
 Similarly to the web-only application solution, the UI library has to be recreated.
 Here is where solutions like Ionic, NativeScript, Xamarin, React Native, and others step in.
-These options all provide robust UI components that look and feel like their native counterparts, giving you a full suite of building blocks for your application.
+These options all provide robust UI components that look and feel like their native counterparts, giving you a full suite of building blocks for your hybrid mobile app.

 The only other consideration to take into account is if your application is still running within the device’s native browser.
 If so, you may encounter performance issues or other quirks specific to each platform or operating version.